 - Some of the projects may involve potentially patentable or otherwise confidential material - Premature disclosure can compromise patentability - Student inventors can get patents and licensing income - Some projects (e.g., those using ISI API data) may require students to sign a separate non-disclosure agreement with a company. - You need to close the loop with me on projects involving 3rd party confidential data, to be sure that something is publishable.
-Usually, this has not been a problem, but should be addressed early - Web sites for these projects will be only accessible by me, the TA, the students involved, and the mentors - To permit free discussion in class, we can have this plan - The whole class will sign a non-disclosure agreement to cover in-class presentations and discussion (JHTT has provided a template) - If any student is uncomfortable with this, please speak up.
+Usually, this has not been a problem, but should be addressed early - Web sites for these projects will be only accessible by me, the TA, the students involved, and the mentors - To permit free discussion in class, we will have this plan - The whole class will sign a non-disclosure agreement to cover in-class presentations and discussion (JHTV has provided a template) - Agreement PDF is on course web site - You will sign an online form version - If any student is uncomfortable with this, please speak up.
 In that case, we will need to consider our options.